5 DIY Skills to Help You Save Money

 Sewing & Mending

-Learning basic hand stitching and sewing machine skills will not only save you money, it will greatly expand your wardrobe and home decorating options.
+Learning basic sewing skills will not only save you money, it will greatly expand your wardrobe and home decorating options.
 Replacing a missing button, fixing a zipper and hemming pants are all easy DIY skills anyone can learn.
 Once you’ve mastered them, try your hand at making simple curtains or pillow covers – it’s easy, fun and allows you to change up your home décor for little more than the cost of fabric and a few hours of your time.

 Cooking at Home